Exploring your dreams can lead to a treasure-trove of insights and fresh perspectives on your waking-life situation.

 Using an intuitive approach and a four-step dream inquiry process, I will guide you through your dream with curiosity and non-judgement.
 Together, we will look at each part of your dream and investigate the settings, people, symbols, dynamics, and themes that your dreams represent.
 Prepare to be surprised!
 Dreams often catch us off-guard with their humor, imagery and “aha!” moments.

-Dream exploration sessions are either in-person in my Asheville office or online via Doxy or Skype.
+Dream exploration sessions are either in-person in my Asheville office or online via Doxy or Zoom.

 Dreams speak to us using their native tongue.
 Symbolism is how large amounts of information gets condensed into a single image.
 A big part of exploring your dreams is unpacking those symbols.
 Keep in mind: what one image means for you may not be what it means to someone else, so put away the “dream dictionary” if you want to get to the heart of what these symbols mean for you.